-Step 1: Due Diligence

-The first strategic stage is to conduct due diligence, i.e. to conduct a comprehensive and accurate mapping of the production process and tasks, production facilities, resource linkages, labour processes, and socio-economic, legal and cultural milieu in which supplier communities operate.
-The following are some sub-steps that you can take to carry out due diligence and assess human trafficking, forced labour, child labour and modern slavery situations and practices in fisheries/seafood supply chains in India, Bangladesh and Philippines.
-Please note, these are indicative steps and you may add more or reduce a step depending on your business model, volume and scale of your sourcing activities supply chain, and geographic regions and locations of sourcing.
-Conducting a detailed and accurate mapping of supply chain is a demanding task because it can be perceived as having implications for - and can impact significantly on - the commercial interests of connected supplier organisations, contractors, subcontractors and livelihoods of workers and their families.
-It is therefore imperative to conduct the mapping in collaboration with suppliers, workers, relevant government agencies and international and/or local civil society organisations.
+Step 1: Due Diligence: The first strategic stage is to assess the risk - conduct a comprehensive and accurate mapping of the production process and tasks, production facilities, resource linkages, labour processes, and socio-economic, legal and cultural milieu in which supplier communities operate.
+Start with mapping high risk garments, e.g. with a lot of embroidery, based on production location or supplier.
+Following are some sub-steps that you can take to diagnose and assess human trafficking, forced labour, child labour and modern slavery situations and practices in garment and textiles supply chains in India, Bangladesh and Philippines.
+Please note, these are indicative steps and you may add more or reduce a step depending on your business model, volume and scale of your sourcing activities in supply chain, and geographic regions and locations of sourcing.

+Conducting a detailed and accurate mapping of supply chain is a demanding task because it can be perceived as having implications for - and can impact significantly on - the commercial interests of connected supplier organisations, contractors, sub-contractors and livelihoods of workers and their families.
+It is therefore imperative to conduct the mapping in collaboration with suppliers, workers, relevant government agencies, trade unions and international and/or local civil society organisations.

-Companies can use the following steps to establish functioning stakeholder collaboration for conducting a mapping of their supply chain:
+Companies can use the following steps to establish a functioning stakeholder collaboration for conducting a mapping of their supply chain:

-Identify an international and/or local organisation (supplier, government agency or NGO) willing to lead and/or facilitate the supply chain mapping.

-- Communicate to the suppliers, sub-contractors, local/national government agencies and LEAs, and workers about the intent, purpose and benefits of mapping activity.
-How the mapping exercise will help suppliers with strengthening their global market access and relations and how it will improve the social and economic lives of workers, their families and communities and the local economy. - Set up a multi-stakeholder group/forum, representing suppliers, government agencies, NGOs and trade unions, which directs and oversees the mapping exercise.
+- Identify an international and/or local organisation (supplier, government agency, trade union or NGO) willing to lead and/or facilitate the supply chain mapping. - Communicate to the suppliers, sub-contractors, local/national government agencies and LEAs, and workers about the intent, purpose and benefits of mapping activity.
+How the mapping exercise will help suppliers with strengthening their global market access and relations and how it will improve the social and economic lives of workers, their families and communities and the local economy. - Set up a multi-stakeholder group/forum, representing suppliers, government agencies, NGOs and trade unions, which directs and overseas the mapping exercise.